DennisD2/vxiclient/README.md

 	* serial,
 	* GPIB over serial
 	* LAN using ONC/RPC)

   Device level supports for now only HP devices
   	* HP E1326 Voltmeter
   	* HP E1333 Counter
   	* HP E1340 Arbitrary Frequency Generator

   and several other devices.

   REST API to access the devices using simple REST calls

 * vxiclient-web: Frontend application written in JavaScript accessing devices via REST API

-All code together is compiled into a simple WAR file that can be deployed and run on e.g. Tomcat.

-NOTE: this is work in progress; Basic level and Device level are usable.
+NOTE: this is work in progress; Basic level and device level are usable.
 Boundaries are work in progress and the frontend layer is like a PoC.

 # Basic access layer (vxiclient-core)